 The reserve is of great interest for birdwatchers, who may spot 22 of Quebec's 27 raptor species here.
 The small lakes are also used by mallards and other waterfowl.

-The property is home to moose, beaver and small animals such as porcupine, American mink, hare and common garter snake.
-It is also recognized for its rare red oak and white pine stand and its rich maple and linden stand.
+The property is home to moose, beavers and small animals such as porcupines, American minks, hares and common garter snakes.
+It is also recognized for its rare red oak and white pine stands and its rich maple and linden stands.

 Hike difficulty: Moderate to strenuous.

-Amenities on-site: Parking is authorized and available at each of the four entrances located in Piedmont and Prévost.
-There are no benches or shelters on the property.
+Amenities on-site: Parking is authorized and available at each of the four entrances.
+There are no benches or shelters on site.

 Points of interest

-- many viewpoints from the top of the cliffs
+- Viewpoints from the top of the cliffs

 Option 1: Prévost